-- 4. On the Normal drop-down list select one of the available numbers.
+- 4. On the Normal drop-down menu select one of the available numbers.
 Click Next to display the Number Settings form. - 5.
-Scroll down to the Default destination section, select IVR menu.
-Select the primary menu (Marketing main menu) you just defined.
+On the Default destination drop-down menu, select IVR menu.
+Select the primary menu (Marketing primary menu) you just defined.